 For the Finns, a library manifestoes the right to personal development

 Equality and the welfare state, along with the idea of participatory urban culture was a driving force in creating the Central Library.

 -Everyone has a constitutional right to personal development.
 Finland chose the strategy of competence and education a long time ago and the library is one of its manifestations, says Pirjo Lipasti, the Lead planner of the Central Library.

-The city of Helsinki uses participatory planning in designing the contents and operation models of the Library.
+The city of Helsinki used participatory planning in designing the contents and operation models of the Library.
 The residents get to develop the Library’s digital services together with the administrators.
-2,300 ideas received from Helsinki residents and the projects of participatory budgeting are linked as key part of the design of the Central Library.
+2,300 ideas received from Helsinki residents and the projects of participatory budgeting were linked as key part of the design of the Central Library.
 This is just one example of putting the participatory planning policy into practice.

 The Central Library’s location in the very heart of Helsinki, opposite to the Parliament House, has also a symbolical meaning in demonstrating the importance of equal opportunities for all in the Finnish society.
 The City allocated the last free slot on a prestige central location to the Library.
 It doesn’t seize to amaze people when they are told that a potential money-making opportunity of selling the slot to a commercial builder was overlooked in preference of the decision to bring a non-commercial public space, -a library to the resident to use.

 2.5 million annual visits are expected in the Central Library.
-The State has granted 30 million euro as its share of the funding.
-In the budget of the City of Helsinki, 66 million euro has been reserved for the project.
+The State granted 30 million euro as its share of the funding.
+In the budget of the City of Helsinki, 66 million euro was reserved for the project.
 The total costs are €96 million euro.
 The house itself is a masterpiece of timber construction, eco-efficient and almost zero-energy building.
 The design is by ALA Architects Ltd.

 The Central Library’s topping-out ceremony is held in 2017.
 It is thus the main project of the year celebrating Finland’s 100 years of independence.